-Due to lack of data, and even if the new tax ("cedolare secca") is more convenient for most of the tax payers, in EUROMOD baseline simulation the rental income is still included in the taxable base for national and regional IRPEF.
-The user can decide to simulate the cedolare secca switching off the functions 16.1 and 16.2 and switching on the functions 16.3.
+Due to lack of data, there is no information on the option chosen by the tax payers.
+The new tax ("cedolare secca") is more convenient for most of the tax payers and in EUROMOD baseline simulation the rental income is subject to this tax.
+The user can decide to include the property income in the taxable base for national and regional IRPEF by switching on\off the relevant functions.

-2.6.5 Bonus "80 euro" (tintceent_s)
+2.6.5 Bonus "80 euro" (tintceent\s)